GO

 Yearbook Archives

-The world of education – especially with regards to international schools – is vast, with different curriculum, languages, learning environments, accreditations, and affiliations.
+The world of education – especially regarding international schools – is vast, with different curriculum, languages, learning environments, accreditations, and affiliations.

 We find parents often confused about the differences and advantages that come along with external organizations and partnerships, with many questioning, “What are the benefits of accreditation and affiliations?
 How will these strengthen my children’s education?”